Naspers leads $11M investment in South African insurtech Naked – TechCrunch

 Naked is built so that it does not plug into other insurance products in the market.
 Instead, the company built the product from the ground up, which allows it to add features that resonate with its customer base.
 One such feature allows customers to pause their car premiums whenever they’re not driving during the lockdown.
 It is methods like this that Naked takes into consideration to improve insurance experiences for consumers.

-“Our ambition is to build insurance that people love by offering an experience that is affordable, convenient, and transparent.
+“Our ambition is to build insurance that people love by offering an experience that is affordable, convenient and transparent.
 We have come a long way since our launch in 2018 towards meeting these goals…,” said co-founder Alex Thomson.
 “But this is just the start of our journey to reinvent insurance.
 We are excited to have an investor of Naspers Foundry’s caliber on board to work with us as we expand our team, continue to invest in the technology that puts customers in control, meet the insurance needs of a growing portion of the SA market and enter into international markets.”

 This investment is Naspers’ seventh since launching its Foundry arm back in 2019.
 The $100 million fund targets South African early-stage tech companies looking to “address big societal needs.”